-During 2020, the Compensation Committee retained Aon Consulting, Inc. ("Aon") as its independent compensation consultant to provide analyses and recommendations with respect to our director compensation programs.
-The Compensation Committee considered Aon's recommendations in setting 2020 director compensation and discussed the final director compensation arrangements with Aon to ensure that the package was in-line with market norms and consistent with our overall compensation philosophy.
-For additional information regarding the Compensation Committee's engagement of Aon, please see the section titled "Compensation Discussion and Analysis - Compensation Committee" beginning on page 23.
+During 2021, the Compensation Committee retained Compensia, a compensation consulting firm, as its independent compensation consultant to provide analyses and recommendations with respect to our director compensation programs.
+The Compensation Committee considered Compensia's recommendations in setting 2021 director compensation and discussed the final director compensation arrangements with Compensia to ensure that the package was in-line with market norms and consistent with our overall compensation philosophy.
+For additional information regarding the Compensation Committee's engagement of Compensia, please see the section titled "Compensation Discussion and Analysis - Compensation Committee" beginning on page 25.

 Cash Compensation.
-Each member of our Board of Directors who is not an employee was paid the following retainers for Board of Directors and committee service in 2020:
+Each member of our Board of Directors who is not an employee was paid the following retainers for Board of Directors and committee service in 2021:

-- \$50,000 annual retainer for service as a member of our Board of Directors; - an additional \$25,000 annual retainer for service as the chairperson of our Board of Directors; - \$10,000 annual retainer for service as a member of our Audit Committee; - an additional \$15,000 annual retainer for service as the chairperson of our Audit Committee; - \$10,000 annual retainer for service as a member of our Compensation Committee; - an additional \$12,500 annual retainer for service as the chairperson of our Compensation Committee; - \$5,000 annual retainer for service as a member of our Nominating/Corporate Governance Committee; - an additional \$7,500 annual retainer for service as the chairperson of our Nominating/Corporate Governance Committee; and - \$15,000 annual retainer for service as a member of our Special Committee.
+- \$50,000 annual retainer for service as a member of our Board of Directors; - an additional \$25,000 annual retainer for service as the chairperson of our Board of Directors; - \$10,000 annual retainer for service as a member of our Audit Committee; - an additional \$15,000 annual retainer for service as the chairperson of our Audit Committee; - \$10,000 annual retainer for service as a member of our Compensation Committee; - an additional \$12,500 annual retainer for service as the chairperson of our Compensation Committee; - \$5,000 annual retainer for service as a member of our Nominating/Corporate Governance Committee; and - an additional \$7,500 annual retainer for service as the chairperson of our Nominating/Corporate Governance Committee.